Jareth: Music

 Jareth is the only main character to sing in Labyrinth.
 Bowie performed as the character three of the five songs that he wrote for the film: "Magic Dance", "As the World Falls Down" and "Within You".
 The film's theme song, "Underground", has also been interpreted by some critics as being from Jareth's point of view.

 "Magic Dance", which has been described as a "bouncy pop" song, is performed along with dance by Jareth and his goblins to cheer up baby Toby at the castle.
 The dialogue starting with the phrase, "You remind me of the babe," that occurs between Jareth and the goblins at the beginning of the song is a direct reference to an exchange between Cary Grant and Shirley Temple in the 1947 film The Bachelor and the Bobby-Soxer.
 Cinemaps: An Atlas of 35 Great Movies authors Andrew DeGraff and A.D.
 Jameson suggest the significance of this reference is that The Bachelor and the Bobby-Soxer is about a teenage girl's crush on an older man, just as Sarah is infatuated with the fictitious Goblin King.

 "As the World Falls Down", which Rolling Stone described as a "sparkling, subdued ballad", soundtracks a dream sequence at a masquerade ball.
 Though Jareth does not perform the song directly, he mouths the words of the song to Sarah as they are dancing towards the end of the sequence.
 Henson wanted the song to be "fairly old-fashioned in its sentiments", according to Bowie.
 A love song, the lyrics promise everlasting loyalty and affection.

 Jareth sings "Within You" at the film's climax before his final confrontation with Sarah at the top of his castle.
 "I had to write something that sounded like stone walls and crumbling power," Bowie said of the song, describing its overall effect combined with the film's visuals as "very tragic and slightly disturbing."
-Adam Trainer of Senses of Cinema described "Within You" as "a dark, tortured-sounding song of love’s betrayal.
-Throughout, the lyrics emphasise the lengths to which Jareth has gone to facilitate Sarah’s self-indulgent quest."
+Adam Trainer of Senses of Cinema described "Within You" as "a dark, tortured-sounding song of love's betrayal.
+Throughout, the lyrics emphasise the lengths to which Jareth has gone to facilitate Sarah's self-indulgent quest."
 Calling the song "haunting and touching" whilst being the character's most villainous song, Sean Rehbein of Keen Gamer wrote that it "looks into his motivations, and brings forth his vulnerabilities ... as Jareth realizes all his plans haven't worked, and his game is seen as nothing but wicked, instead of charming, by Sarah."
+Commenting on Bowie's vocal performance of the song, iHeartRadio podcast hosts Robert Lamb and Joe McCormick noted "parts of it where he's very firm and commanding, and then other bits where his voice is trailing off and growing weak, almost like he [Jareth] is dying."
 Labyrinth: The Ultimate Visual History authors Paula Block and Terry Erdmann suggest Jareth's mournful repeated line at the end of the song, "I can't live within you", is his acknowledgement that he exists only in Sarah's imagination, which she is on the verge of leaving behind.